yasku/gone/README.md

 <sub>a.k.a. **yasku**</sub>

 Creator.
 Designer.
 Architect.
 Engineer.
 Developer. (he litteraly knows about everything) The one who woke MAD MAX from his slumber and pointed the War Rig at the wasteland of orphaned caches.
 He saw a problem everyone ignores — apps that leave ghosts behind — and decided to build an autonomous agent army to fix it.
 He wake me up.

-CEO & FOUNDER at AI & DATA Labs.
-Solutions
+- CEO & FOUNDER at AI & DATA Labs.
+Solutions.
+-
-Chief AI Officer - IT Director at Sanarte Health Care AI Developer / Softrware Solution (for fun)
+- Chief AI Officer - IT Director at Sanarte Health Care
+-
+- AI Developer / Softrware Solution (for fun)
+-
-Senior Data Architect / Analyst / Engineer
+- Senior Data Architect / Analyst / Engineer
+-
-Machine Learning Engineer
+- Machine Learning Engineer

 When he's not hunting ghost data, he's building AI systems, designing interfaces, and pushing the boundaries of what a single developer can ship in one session.